PetaTookmyKFC/Prehnite_Logs/readme.md

 * Info - This is the next level, this is not that important but may be required.
 Such as optional data.
 * Warning - The next level, the program can continue but this should be looked into.
 An example of this could be a enviroment variable that isn't quite correct.
 Such as a url thats missing `localhost`
 * Danger - This is the highest level.
 This should be used when a log.Fatal or log.Panic is triggered.
 The program couldn't continue.
+* Custom -> To use custom AddType name, prefix can be used and then use `CustomLog` or `GetCustomLogMethod`

 #### Time
 This is the time that the log is triggered. ( YYYY-MM-DD HH-MM-SS )